“This is not what I planned!”

 There’s no one answer.
-But all relationships encompass striking incompatibilities: staunch Catholics with agnostic Jews, those who lead from their heart and those who lead from their head, earlybirds with nightowls.
+But all relationships encompass striking incompatibilities: staunch Catholics with agnostic Jews, early birds with night owls, those who lead from their head and those who lead from their heart.
 Difference in orientation is not a death sentence.

 - Softening the areas of difference through exploration of the meanings and mechanics of sexuality for each of you: Where is there space for change?
 For compromise?
 For acceptance?